10€ discount with the code "BIENVENUE" (for a purchase of 80€ or more)

 FRUITS AND VEGETABLES

-Grapefruit, Pomegranate, Guava, Mango, Tomato, Fig, Turnip, Pepper, Eggplant, Courgette, Mushroom, Raspberry, Strawberry, Carrot, Celery, Parsnip, Beetroot.
+Grapefruit, Pomegranate, Guava, Mango, Tomato, Fig, Turnip, Pepper, Eggplant, Zucchini, Mushroom, Raspberry, Strawberry, Carrot, Celery, Parsnip, Beetroot.

-Ginger, Lemon, Mandarin, Red shiso, Basil, Dill, Parsley, Mint, Ras el-hanout, Balsamic vinegar, Soy sauce, Tarragon, Tonka bean, Coriander.
+Ginger, Lemon, Tangerine, Red shiso, Basil, Dill, Parsley, Mint, Ras el-hanout, Balsamic vinegar, Soy sauce, Tarragon, Tonka bean, Coriander.

-Tomme de montagne, Leicester, Comté 12 months, Manchego.
+Tomme de montagne, Leicester, Comté 12 mois, Manchego.

-According to some preconceived ideas, rosé champagne would be sweeter whereas no correlation exists between color and sweetness.
-In fact, the sugar dosage is an addition made at the end of the elaboration process.
+Some people believe that rosé champagne is sweeter, but there's no correlation between color and sweetness.
+In fact, sugar is added at the end of the champagne-making process.
 This choice depends on the style of champagne desired.
-It is therefore quite possible to find rosé cuvées with little or no sugar content.
+It is therefore possible to find rosé cuvées with little or no sugar added.

-The rosé champagne of bleeding can be more vinous, with aromas of red fruits and a dress of a more intense rosé, according to the duration of maceration.
-As for the blended rosé, it has a slightly orange color.
-Its aromas are more mineral with the citrus notes of the white grape varieties.
+Champagne rosé de saignée can be windier, with pronounced red fruit aromas and a more intense rosé color, depending on the length of maceration.
+As for rosé d'assemblage, its color is slightly orange.
+Its aromas are more mineral, with the citrus notes of white grape varieties.